Fertilizer: Water

-Phosphorus and nitrogen fertilizers when commonly used have major environmental effects.
-This is due to high rainfalls causing the fertilizers to be washed into waterways.
-Agricultural run-off is a major contributor to the eutrophication of fresh water bodies.
+Phosphorus and nitrogen fertilizers can affect soil, surface water, and groundwater due to the dispersion of minerals into waterways due to high rainfall, snowmelt and can leaching into groundwater over time.
+Agricultural run-off is a major contributor to the eutrophication of freshwater bodies.
 For example, in the US, about half of all the lakes are eutrophic.
 The main contributor to eutrophication is phosphate, which is normally a limiting nutrient; high concentrations promote the growth of cyanobacteria and algae, the demise of which consumes oxygen.
 Cyanobacteria blooms ('algal blooms') can also produce harmful toxins that can accumulate in the food chain, and can be harmful to humans.
-Fertilizer run-off can be reduced by using weather-optimised fertilization strategies.
+Fertilizer run-off can be reduced by using weather-optimized fertilization strategies.

 The nitrogen-rich compounds found in fertilizer runoff are the primary cause of serious oxygen depletion in many parts of oceans, especially in coastal zones, lakes and rivers.
 The resulting lack of dissolved oxygen greatly reduces the ability of these areas to sustain oceanic fauna.
 The number of oceanic dead zones near inhabited coastlines is increasing.

 As of 2006, the application of nitrogen fertilizer is being increasingly controlled in northwestern Europe and the United States.
 In cases where eutrophication can be reversed, it may nevertheless take decades and significant soil management before the accumulated nitrates in groundwater can be broken down by natural processes.

 Nitrate pollution

 Only a fraction of the nitrogen-based fertilizers is converted to plant matter.
 The remainder accumulates in the soil or is lost as run-off.
 High application rates of nitrogen-containing fertilizers combined with the high water solubility of nitrate leads to increased runoff into surface water as well as leaching into groundwater, thereby causing groundwater pollution.
 The excessive use of nitrogen-containing fertilizers (be they synthetic or natural) is particularly damaging, as much of the nitrogen that is not taken up by plants is transformed into nitrate which is easily leached.

 Nitrate levels above 10 mg/L (10 ppm) in groundwater can cause 'blue baby syndrome' (acquired methemoglobinemia).
 The nutrients, especially nitrates, in fertilizers can cause problems for natural habitats and for human health if they are washed off soil into watercourses or leached through soil into groundwater.
+Run-off can lead to fertilizing blooms of algae that use up all the oxygen and leave huge "dead zones" behind where other fish and aquatic life can not live.